Links on Android Authority may earn us a commission. Learn more.

 On the camera front, the G1 sported a 3.15MP rear shooter with autofocus.
 Video recording was added later with Android 1.5 Cupcake.

 What did people think of it?

-T-Mobile shipped one million G1 units in the first six months in the U.S. In doing so, it helped springboard Android into fourth place in the U.S. smartphone market with a six percent market share behind Windows Mobile OS (11 percent), Blackberry RIM OS (22 percent), and iPhone OS (50 percent).
+T-Mobile shipped one million G1 units in the first six months in the U.S. In doing so, it helped springboard Android into fourth place in the US smartphone market with a six percent market share behind Windows Mobile OS (11%), Blackberry RIM OS (22%), and iPhone OS (50%).

-Ten years on from the G1’s release and Android has an iron grip on the industry with over 75 percent market share and hundreds of partner brands creating Android-powered devices.
+Over a decade on from the G1’s release and Android has an iron grip on the industry with over 70% market share and hundreds of partner brands creating Android-powered devices.

 As for the G1, its story ended for good in 2010 after HTC discontinued production, with Android 1.6 Donut as its swansong official software update.

 While it was far from the finished article, the G1 remains an important part of Android’s storied history and its influence can still be seen in the DNA of the Galaxies, Pixels, and the many other different phones that we use today.

 So when you next grab your beloved Android phone out of your pocket, spare a thought for the legendary phone that started it all.